 Did you know there’s a Heart Health Month?
 It’s February (surprised?), when we’re surrounded by heart-shaped candies, cookies, and Valentine’s Day cards.
 Given that we rely on a healthy heart regardless the month, it’s fortunate that innovations in heart care advance year round, year after year.

 Of course, good heart health relies on many factors, such as diet and physical activity.
 But when our hearts need extra help, medical advances made possible by plastics can help deliver the often lifesaving medical care our loved ones and we need.
-Here are five remarkable new heart health innovations made possible by plastics.
+Here are five remarkable recent heart health innovations made possible by plastics.

 Healing a broken heart (at least the literal kind) may get a bit easier.
 Researchers are developing a flexible plastic patch that can help repair the damaged tissue caused by heart attacks.
 Since the patch doesn’t require stitches, it’s less invasive and potentially less damaging to the heart than other surgical methods.
 The patch is still undergoing testing, but researchers predict that it may one day help prevent arrhythmias (irregular heartbeat) and even aid in regenerating damaged heart tissue.